News & Insights

 I. Superior Quality and Precision

-• Dimensional Accuracy and Tolerances: Suitable for applications requiring exact specifications and tight tolerances.
-Industry standards for minimum linear tolerances typically range from $\mathbf{0.010^{\prime\prime}}$ to $\mathbf{0.025^{\prime\prime}}$.
+• Dimensional Accuracy and Tolerances: Permanent mold aluminum casting is suitable for applications requiring exact specifications and tight tolerances.
+Industry standards for minimum linear tolerances typically range from 0.010″ to 0.025″.
+Preferred minimum wall thicknesses are around 0.180″.

 II.
 Superior Strength and Mechanical Properties